-It all sounds less complex, almost simple.
-You have to have played 7 Wonders yourself to see how interlinked the game elements are.
-This strategic board game draws its charm from this and the resulting complexity.
-Players are literally urged to optimize their moves, to closely follow the actions of the opponents and to react to them.
-This is exactly what makes the new edition much easier: Thanks to the optical and design-related detail adjustments, you can keep an eye on what's going on in the game and draw your conclusions from it.
-This is particularly noticeable with a larger group of players, where it quickly became confusing in the original version.
-An almost simple system clears up the chaos and at the same time puts the course of the game itself at the center.
-What sometimes felt exhausting with the version from once, could become a cramp, is now simply "just" entertaining.
+All this sounds little complex, almost simple.
+You have to have played 7 Wonders yourself to appreciate how intertwined the game elements are.
+From this and from the resulting complexity, this strategic board game draws its attraction.
+Players are urged to optimize their moves, closely monitor and react to opponents' actions.
+This is exactly what makes the new edition a lot easier: Thanks to the optical and design-related detail adjustments, you can keep an eye on what is happening in the game and draw your own conclusions from it.
+This is particularly noticeable in a larger group of players, where things quickly became confusing in the original version.
+An almost simple system clears up the chaos and at the same time puts the focus back on the game itself.
+What once felt exhausting with the version that could become a cramp is now "only" entertaining.

 Unlike before, the new edition can only be played with three or more players and a maximum of seven.
-Previously, two to seven players could take part in a game of 7 Wonders.
-This is based on the unwritten requirement, which is exactly the right one under the measure of the fun factor: Instead of having to torment your way through 7 Wonders in a duel, you should now enjoy the board game as it was actually intended: With at least three players, so that the complex mechanisms can actually unfold.
-If you want to play 7 Wonders for two, you can use the special duel variant “Duels”.
+Previously, two to seven players could join a game of 7 Wonders.
+This is based on the unwritten requirement, which is exactly the right one when it comes to the fun factor: Instead of having to struggle through 7 Wonders in a duel, you should now enjoy the board game as it was actually intended: with at least three players, so that the complex mechanisms can actually unfold.
+If you want to play 7 Wonders for two, you can use the special duel variant "Duels".

 The recommended playing age is at least ten years and is aimed more at clever kids in this age group.
 Behind 7 Wonders there are clever tricks and links that you become more aware of from game to game.
 As a rule of thumb, the new edition is also more fun with each new run, the teaching and learning effect is noticeable, but not overwhelmed.